DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 Bonded brake lining

-Brake lining that is attached to the Brake shoe by an adhesive rather than by Rivets.
+Brake lining that is attached to the brake shoe by an adhesive rather than by Rivets.

 Bonded lining